pchickey/vim-gidl/README.md

 ## Thanks

-Derived from [vim-cauterize][] by John Van Enk, with help from Getty Ridder.
+Derived from [vim-cauterize][] by John Van Enk, with help from Getty Ritter.

 [vim-cauterize]: https://github.com/cauterize-tools/vim-cauterize